How to Navigate the Shūgaku Sōdan Without Speaking Japanese

 Step 1: Before the Process Begins

 Prepare your documentation packet in both languages.
 Bring whatever existing assessments, IEPs, school reports, or clinical evaluations you have from your home country.
 These carry no legal authority in Japan but they inform the assessment committee's evaluation.
-Having them professionally translated into Japanese (¥10,000–30,000 for key documents) is worth the investment.
+Prepare Japanese translations of key reports and bring the originals.

 - 就学相談 (shūgaku sōdan) — the consultation process